faraaz-bot/HIPTraining/cross_lane_exercise/readme.md

 3. Observe the performance of each of the methods and cross-reference with your learnings from cross-lane operations training module.

+4. Increase the number of trial runs to 1000.
+How does this affect your performance observations?

 Food for thought:

 1. Consider changing the datatype to double (8 byte elements).
 Would your methods still work?
 Why?